camaraproject/IdentityAndConsentManagement/documentation/CAMARA-ICM-examples.md

 Please note that Rich Authorization Request examples are here to help in the discussion how RAR might be used in Camara **in the FUTURE**

 ---

+### Using Rich Authorization Request to convey one purpose

 ```
 GET /authorize?